jonathans-razor/module-bundlers-explained/Readme.md

-Run this command: npm bogus
+Run this command: npm run bogus

+Help is available using the "F1" key.